MT2314/learnosity-php-backend/amp-template-generator/README.md

 npm run build
 ```

-This compiles the templates, generatates the files needed by the transcompiler Lambda and outputs them to the /build folder.
+This compiles the templates, generates the files needed by the transcompiler Lambda and outputs them to the /build folder.
 Currently this is a manual process but we're working toward automation.
 This build folder contains both the required output as both loose files and a zipped folder.

 ## Brightcove Stylesheet